-- 1. In the Tools toolbar, select the Transform tool. - 2.
-Do one of the following: - In the Camera view toolbar, click on the + New Horizontal Alignment Guide or + New Vertical Alignment Guide button. - In the top menu, select View > Alignment Guides > New Horizontal Alignment Guide or New Vertical Alignment Guide.
+- 1. Do one of the following: - In the Alignment Guides toolbar, click + New Horizontal Alignment Guide or + New Vertical Alignment Guide. - In the top menu, select View > Alignment Guides > New Horizontal Alignment Guide or New Vertical Alignment Guide.

-The guide is added to the centre of your scene.
+The guide is added to the centre of the stage.